BACKGROUND IMAGE: stock.adobe.com

 The latest version of WSO2's open source integration platform strengthens its case to help enterprises create and execute microservices.

-The summer 2018 release of the WSO2 Integration Agile Platform, introduced at the company's recent annual WSO2Con user conference, supports what the company calls an "integration agile" approach to implement microservices.
+The summer 2018 release of the WSO2 Integration Agile Platform, at the company's recent annual WSO2Con user conference, supports what the company calls an "integration agile" approach to implement microservices.
 Software development has moved to an agile approach, but legacy Waterfall approaches can stymie the integration process, and WSO2 aims to change that.

 Solving the integration challenge

 Integration remains a primary challenge for enterprise IT shops.
-The shift of automation functions to the public cloud complicates enterprises' integration maps, but at the same time, enterprises want to use microservices and serverless architectures, which require new integration architectures, said Holger Mueller, an analyst at Constellation Research in San Francisco.
+The shift of automation functions to the public cloud complicates enterprises' integration maps, but at the same time, enterprises want to use microservices and serverless architectures, which require integration architectures, said Holger Mueller, an analyst at Constellation Research in San Francisco.

 Improvements to the WSO2 integration platform, such as integration of the WSO2 API management, enterprise integration, real-time analytics and identity and access management options, aim to help enterprises adopt agile integration as they move from monolithic applications to microservices as part of digital transformation projects.
-The company also introduced a new licensing structure for enterprises to scale their microservices-based apps.
+The company also a licensing structure for enterprises to scale their microservices-based apps.

 In addition, WSO2 Integration Agile Platform now supports the open source Ballerina programming language, a cloud-native programming language built by WSO2 and optimized for integration.
 The language features a visual interface that suits noncoding business users, yet also empowers developers to write code to integrate items rather than use bulky configuration-based integration schemes.